arijitroy667/auction_cc/README.md

 → Direct transfer from BidManager to seller

 Case 2: Same chain, different token
-→ Use Uniswap V3 swap on that chain
+→ Use Uniswap V3 swap on that chain(testnet)
+-> Will use nexusSDK.swap for mainnet(code commented for testnet)

 Case 3: Different chain, same token
 → Use Nexus bridge

 Case 4: Different chain, different token
-→ Use Nexus bridgeAndExecute (bridge + swap atomically)
+→ Use Nexus bridgeAndExecute (bridge + swap atomically) using Uniswap V3
 ```

 ---